Mac-STAT/Stat155Notes/docs/03-linear-regression.md

 - There is a **direct path** from smoking through cholesterol to cardiac arrest.
 Smokers may have a higher cholesterol level and thus a higher risk of cardiac arrest.
 - There is an **indirect (backdoor) path** from smoking to cardiac arrest through weight.
 Smokers also have an unhealty lifestyle which means they are likely to have a higher weight leading to a higher cholesterol level and thus a higher risk of cardiac arrest.

-If we only want to estimate the direct relationship between smoking and cardiac arrest, we need to block the impact the indirect path.
+If we only want to estimate the direct relationship between smoking and cardiac arrest, we need to block the impact of the indirect path.
 We alluded earlier that multiple linear regression could provide estimates of causal effects in the right circumstances.
 What are those circumstances?
 When we include **all** confounding variables in the model.

 Remember, a confounder is a **common cause** of both the causal variable of interest and the outcome (e.g. living area could be a confounder of fireplace presence and house price).